9 of the Best Fes Tours and Day Trips from Morocco's "Cultural Capital"

 Best tours in Fez

-With almost a perfect five-star rating on Viator, this Moroccan cooking class in Fes is a “must” for foodies visiting the city.
-Hosted by Yassine in his family home, you’ll discover the art of preparing fragrant tagines, flavourful couscous and so much more in a truly warm and welcoming environment
+With an almost perfect five-star rating on Viator, this Moroccan cooking class in Fes is a “must” for foodies visiting the city.
+Hosted by Yassine in his family home, you’ll discover the art of preparing fragrant tagines, flavourful couscous and so much more in a truly warm and welcoming environment.

 As you prepare dishes alongside your hosts, you’ll learn techniques passed down through generations and they’ll explain each step so you can recreate these traditional recipes back home.
 I love that this Moroccan cooking class in Fes includes so many vegetarian/vegan options, including one of my personal favourites - zaalouk!